 - 1. On her grandfather's coffee farm when she was a child - 2.
 90 per cent; 1 per cent - 'Kahawa' is the Swahili word for coffee, and 1893 represents the year commercial coffee production began across Africa. - 4.
 Kenya, Tanzania, Rwanda and Congo - 5.
-There is a QR code on coffee bags, which has raised a total of 90,000 US dollars.
-This has benefitted over 500 women and girls in Africa. - 6.
-It became the first Black woman-owned coffee brand to be sold at Trader Joe's. - 7.
-3 million US dollars
+By scanning a QR code on coffee bags - 6.
+90,000 US dollars; over 500 women and girls in Africa - 7.
+It became the first Black woman-owned coffee brand to be sold at Trader Joe's. - 8.
+3 million US dollars - 9.
+After drinking poor quality coffee at her Wall Street job, she wanted to make high-quality African coffee more conveniently available in the US. - 10.
+To open coffee shops, especially in New York City and Nairobi